Kerr settles Draymond beef: 'Not my finest hour'

 "We are far more alike than anyone would ever realize.
 So yeah, this is not totally uncommon.
 I would say this hasn't happened in a few years, this kind of a divide and a blowup, but in our 12 years together, it's not the first time.
 And we've always, always found a way to not only bounce back, but to make strides as a result."

-What's different, though, is something else Kerr acknowledged: the time for this version of the Warriors, the Kerr-Green-Stephen Curry triumvirate that has powered the franchise to four championships, is drawing to a close.
+What's different, though, is something else Kerr acknowledged: This version of the Warriors, the Kerr-Green-Stephen Curry triumvirate that has powered the franchise to four titles, is drawing to a close.

 Golden State finds itself at 15-15 through more than a third of the season, and already five losses back of the sixth-place Houston Rockets to climb out of the play-in picture in the Western Conference.
 Green, meanwhile, is the only player this season who has played at least 250 minutes and has more turnovers (75) and fouls (80) than made field goals (72).

-While Kerr said he believes this team can do what it did last season, when it closed with a 21-7 run after being 27-27 to make the playoffs, he acknowledged the reality that Golden State is "a fading dynasty."
+While Kerr said he believes this team can do what it did last season when it closed with a 21-7 run after being 27-27 to make the playoffs, he acknowledged that Golden State is "a fading dynasty."

 "Where we are as a team, as an organization, the most important thing for me is for guys to recognize that there's beauty in the struggle," Kerr said.
 "There's beauty in what we're trying to accomplish right now.